je-nunez/timing_Redis_queries_with_embedded_LUA/README.md

-# timing Redis with embedded LUA
+# timing Redis queries with embedded LUA

 Using embedded LUA in Redis to time, server-side, its GET queries.